-Once you become a member of CalPERS, 8% of your monthly gross wages will be deducted for CalPERS, the CSU will contribute ~30% of your monthly gross wages to CalPERS, both you and the CSU will make matching contributions to Social Security, and you will begin earning CalPERS service credit, based on your proportion of full-time, towards your eventual CalPERS defined benefit pension.
+Once you become a member of CalPERS, 5% for Tier 1 & 2 folks or currently 8% for Tier 3 folks of your monthly gross wages will be deducted for CalPERS, the CSU will contribute ~33% of your monthly gross wages to CalPERS, both you and the CSU will make matching contributions to Social Security, and you will begin earning CalPERS service credit, based on your proportion of full-time, towards your eventual CalPERS defined benefit pension.
 A parttime Lecturer teaching 12.45 units or more (a .83 timebase) each semester will earn one year of CalPERS service credit per fiscal year; below .83 service credit is earned more or less pro rata.

 As soon as anyone who ever taught part-time in the CSU becomes a CalPERS member, you are eligible to purchase the Service Prior to Membership (SPM) - the service credit from all of the academic terms you taught in the CSU prior to the academic term in which you became a CalPERS member.
+Purchase your Service Prior to membership as soon as you become a member of the CalPERS retirement system because the longer you wait the cost might increase somewhat.

-SPM is not only the least expensive CalPERS service credit purchase (because you only pay the employee share and not the employer share for that service credit) but it's also the only service credit that you can use to become vested in CalPERS.
+SPM is not only the least expensive CalPERS service credit purchase (because you only pay the employee share and not the employer share for that service credit plus the cost is based on your base salary the academic term you became a CalPERS member and not your current base salary as it is for every other service credit purchase such as for a partially funded yearlong sabbatical or a DIP leave, for example) but it's also the only service credit that you can use to become vested in CalPERS.
 Contact CalPERS (info above) to make this SPM purchase.